surniaulula/wpsso-wc-metadata/readme.txt

 = 1.3.0 =

-(2020/05/11) Added search capability for product ID field values (GTIN, GTIN-8, GTIN-12, GTIN-13, GTIN-14, ISBN, and MPN) from both the front-end and from the WooCommerce Products page.
+(2020/05/11) Added search capability for product global identifier field values (GTIN, GTIN-8, GTIN-12, GTIN-13, GTIN-14, ISBN, and MPN) from both the front-end and from the WooCommerce Products page.

 = 1.2.0 =